 You should begin feeding amaryllis plants once the foliage begins to peek out above the soil surface– NOT before it has foliage.
 Amaryllis fertilizer requirements are not particularly special; pretty much any slow-release or liquid fertilizer that has an N-P-K ratio of 10-10-10.

-If using a slow-release fertilizer, apply every 3-4 months.
-When using a liquid fertilizer, feed the plant 2-4 times monthly, either every week or bi-monthly.
+If using a slow-release fertilizer, apply every three to four months.
+When using a liquid fertilizer, feed the plant two to four times monthly, either every week or bi-monthly.
 Keep the bulb in as much natural sunlight as possible at this stage of growth.

 If you would like to continue to grow your amaryllis instead of tossing the bulb into the compost, remove the blossom as soon as it begins to fade.
 Cut the stem off just above the bulb to remove the flower.
 Put the bulb back in a sunny window.
 During this period the bulb is growing, so you need to keep the soil moist and fertilize at regular intervals as above.

 To get the plant to re-blossom by forcing the bulb, amaryllis needs a period of dormancy.
-To force the bulb into blooming, quit watering and fertilizing for 8-10 weeks and place the bulb in a cool (55 degrees F./12 degrees C.), dark area.
+To force the bulb into blooming, quit watering and fertilizing for eight to ten weeks and place the bulb in a cool, 55 degrees F. (12 C.), dark area.
 The old leaves will wither and yellow and new growth will begin to emerge.
-At this point, start watering again, remove the dead foliage and move the plant into a full sun location.
+At this point start watering again, remove the dead foliage, and move the plant into a full sun location.

-If you live in USDA hardiness zones 8-10, the bulb can also be moved outdoors after all danger of frost has passed in the spring.
+If you live in USDA hardiness zones 8 to 10, the bulb can also be moved outdoors after all danger of frost has passed in the spring.
 Select a sunny area of the garden that gets some shade during the hot, afternoon hours and mulch around the bulb.
-Plant bulbs a foot apart in well-draining soil.
+Plant bulbs a foot (31 cm.) apart in well-draining soil.